delos/cusp-encounters/README.md

 After reading the paper, I recommend going through the notebooks above, roughly in the order that they are listed.

 ## Requirements:
+* pip
+The following packages can be installed automatically
 * numpy
 * scipy
 * matplotlib